 Here's the statement.

-So yesterday the president meets out bipartisan group of congressmen and more Democrats than Republicans.
+So yesterday, the president meets out, bipartisan group of congressmen and more Democrats than Republicans.

 And then the president, you know, we're going to work together, work together, work together.

-Expected for reasons I'll get into in a second.
+All fine, good, expected for reasons I'll get into in a second.

-Then he has dinner, I assume at the White House with Chuck Schumer and Nancy Pelosi.
+Then he has dinner, I assume, at the White House with Chuck Schumer and Nancy Pelosi.

 Pelosi and Schumer, after dinner, release a joint statement that they had a very productive dinner with the president at the White House.

-We agreed to enshrine the protections of DACA into law quickly and to work out a package of border security, excluding the wall.
+We agreed to enshrine the protections of DACA into law quickly and to work out a package of border security excluding the wall that is acceptable to both sides.

-Now, I can play it, and we've got montages, but I don't want to eat up all of our time here in this opening segment.
+Now, I can play it and we've got montages, but I don't want to eat up all of our time here in this opening segment.

 We all know how many times the president on the campaign trail and since he has been president said that he is going to build the wall.